KennyLoRI/pubMedNLP/DOCUMENTATION.md

 Given these reliability issues, the fully automated approach was completely abandoned.
 Both the manual as well as the semi-automated approach led to adequate pairs leading to one fully human and one partly LLM-generated data set on which the resulting system can be compared.

 ![Figure 3](project_docs/semiAutoQuestionTypes.png)
-After the same quality checks, the resulting semi-automated dataset consisted of 53 question-answer pairs of which the majority were yes/no question-answer pairs (9), followed by comparative (8) and "what" (8) as well as "how" (6) and "open-ended" (6) questions.
+After quality checks, the resulting semi-automated dataset consisted of 53 question-answer pairs of which the majority were yes/no question-answer pairs (9), followed by comparative (8) and "what" (8) as well as "how" (6) and "open-ended" (6) questions.

 ### Evaluation Method
 To reproducibly determine the best possible system with the given components, we ran a grid-search script that tests [TODO: INSERT NUMBER OF COMBINATIONS] combinations end-to-end, computing their performance measured by the [TODO: INSERT USED METRICS] scores on our validation set consisting of [TODO: INSERT NUMBER OF QUESTIONS IN THE VALIDATION SET].